Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 1. Spin the motor up-to a steady speed under no load conditions
 1. Measure the d-axis voltage commanded by the current regulator
-1. Based on the estimated encoder offset values from Step 1, adjust `enc_theta_m_offset` gradually with relatively large values (3-5) until the sign of d-axis voltage flips, to figure out a zero crossing point.
+1. Starting from the estimated encoder offset values from Step 1, record the d-axis voltage while adjusting `enc_theta_m_offset` gradually until the sign of the d-axis voltage flips to figure out a zero crossing point.
-1. Adjust enc_theta_m_offset in smaller increments at the zero crossing and record the d-axis voltage.
-1. Repeat procedure 3-4 with various speeds.
+1. Repeat procedure 3 with various speeds.
-1. For each offset value, average the d-axis voltage values for different speeds.
-1. Select the offset that shows the lowest average d-axis voltage for different speeds.
+1. For each offset value, average the d-axis voltage values for different speeds and select the offset with the lowest average d-axis voltage.
 1. Plot the d-axis voltage with the selected offset against the different rotor speeds.
-1. The d-axis voltage should be close to zero for all speeds, if the offset is tuned correctly
+The d-axis voltage should be close to zero for all speeds, if the offset is tuned correctly.
-1. In-case there is an error in the offset value, a significant speed dependent voltage will appear on the d-axis voltage.
+1. In-case there is an error in the offset value, a significant speed-dependent voltage will appear on the d-axis voltage.
 In this case, the user may have to re-measure the encoder offset.